 24 February – 19 March 2016

 A highlight of the exhibition is McCurry’s most well known portrait, known as the Afghan Girl, which became one of the most iconic images of the twentieth century after it was featured as cover of National Geographic magazine.
+In 1984 McCurry was approached by the magazine to photograph the refugee camps along the Afghan-Pakistan border.
+In the Nasir Bagh camp, McCurry recalls: “I spotted this young girl, whose name I learned years later was Sharbat Gula.
+She had an intense, haunted look, a really penetrating gaze ? and yet she was only about twelve years old.
+She was very shy, and I thought if I photographed other children first she would be more likely to agree because at some point she wouldn’t want to be left out.
+I guess she was as curious about me as I was about her, because she had never been photographed and had probably never seen a camera.
+After a few moments she got up and walked away, but for an instant everything was right ? the light, the background, the expression in her eyes.”
 The photograph shot McCurry to international acclaim and has become the human face of conflict in the Middle East.
 However, the famous image was not originally chosen for publication.
-Another showing the young girl covering her lower face with her shawl was picked by McCurry, but the magazine’s editor, Bill Garett, reviewed the seconds from McCurry’s shots and decided that the now-famous image should be used for the magazine’s cover.
+Another showing the young girl covering her lower face with her shawl was picked by McCurry, but the magazine’s editor, Bill Garett, reviewed the ?seconds’ from McCurry’s shots and decided that the now-famous image should be used for the magazine’s cover.
 Both images will be on display in the exhibition.

 Other highlights include dramatic photographs of fishermen using stilts to catch fish in Weligama, Sri Lanka, and camels in search of water, silhouetted against Kuwait’s burning landscape during the Gulf War.
 A selection of McCurry’s extensive work in India and Tibet will also be on display.
 McCurry’s coverage of the September 11th 2001 attacks on the World Trade Centre, New York, which has become a key document of the terrorist attacks, will also feature.